MSc/Postgraduate Diploma/Postgraduate Certificate International Management

 Learning and Teaching

-You will begin by learning core information-gathering and presentation skills, including library research and use of web-based resources.
+You will begin the course by learning core information-gathering and presentation skills, including library research and use of web-based resources.
 You will use in-depth business case studies to learn about the problems of decision making in international organisations and the challenges of working in teams.

 You'll learn though formal classes and seminars, as well as through group work and independent study.
 The work will include assignments, exercises, case studies and presentations, with an emphasis on independent learning to develop your problem-solving skills.